The Central Digital and Data Office (CDDO) is responsible for monitoring the accessibility of public sector websites.

 Your feedback helps website owners understand how to improve the experience for users.
 It can help make access to online public services better for everyone.

-The Government Digital Service (GDS) is committed to investigating accessibility issues.
+The Central Digital and Data Office (CDDO) is committed to investigating accessibility issues.
 And then working with website owners to resolve them.
 Feedback from people who use those public services is a valuable way to help make that happen.

 How long should I wait to hear back from the organisation I’m making a complaint about?